Aizumisato Town, the birthplace of Aizu Buddhist culture, is alive with a deep history of faith.

 This Kannon is known for being visited every month by Shika, the mother of the world-renowned bacteriologist Hideyo Noguchi, who prayed for her son's recovery from burns and success in life.
 Let’s quietly connect our hearts with the deep love of a parent and the serene atmosphere of prayer that fills the hall.

 Visit this famous temple where you can feel the weight of Aizu's history.
-The highlight is the dignified 'Three-Story Pagoda,' the oldest wooden structure in Fukushima Prefecture.
+The highlight is the dignified 'Three-Story Pagoda', the oldest wooden structure in Fukushima Prefecture.

 As you step into the vast grounds, you are enveloped in a refreshing air that straightens your back.